 Workers, mayors, union leaders and city residents across the globe are uniting to call on world leaders to make transformative investments, in order to double the proportion of public transport journeys in cities and advance a just transition to zero-emission public transport by 2030.
 Without this transformation, it won’t be possible for countries to deliver on the urgent goal to halve emissions this decade and limit the global temperature rise to 1.5°C.

 Transport is responsible for a quarter of global CO2 emissions from burning fossil fuels.
 The expansion and de-carbonisation of public transport is one of the most immediate and powerful levers the world has to cut greenhouse gas emissions.
 Enhancing public transport and designing cities around it in order to reduce car dependency could contribute 20-45% of the total global emissions reductions required to limit global heating to 1.5°C.

 Our campaign urges global leaders to push for positive change, framing public transport as a climate, economic, social and health solution, and to invest in a green and just recovery that creates millions of jobs and confront the climate crisis.
-This message is at the heart of the global coalition statement launched by the campaign at COP26.

 We are proud to be supported by a network of global partners.